JohariFrazierCyber/JohariFrazierCyber/index.md

-# 👋 Hi, I'm [Your Name]
+# Hi, I'm Johari

-Welcome to my GitHub portfolio!
+Welcome to my Cybersecurity portfolio!
 I'm an aspiring cybersecurity professional with a passion for protecting systems, solving complex problems, and continuously learning.

 I've completed both the: